 Why does legacy planning go beyond a will?

 A will usually answers one large question: what should happen to property and appointments after death?
-Legacy planning answers a wider set of questions that families ask before, during and after that moment.
+Legacy planning answers the wider questions families ask before, during and after that moment.
 Who should be called first?
-Where are the signed documents?
+Where are the signed wills and estate documents?
 What values should guide a difficult choice?
 Which personal stories, messages and wishes should not disappear into a file of legal paperwork?

-Public planning resources such as Legal Aid wills show why the formal document matters.
+Public planning resources such as Legal Aid NSW wills guidance and Moneysmart wills and powers of attorney guidance show why formal estate planning documents matter.
 Yet the formal document is rarely the whole family experience.
-A will might name an executor, but it will not necessarily explain the client relationship with a dependent adult child, the reason for a personal gift, the preferred way to contact estranged relatives, or the passwords and records that should never be written into the will itself.
+A will might name an executor, but it will not necessarily explain the client’s relationship with a dependent adult child, the reason for a personal gift, the preferred way to contact estranged relatives, or the records that should never be written into the will itself.

 Legal professionals already notice this gap in client meetings.
-The client comes in for a will, then begins talking about family conflict, a vulnerable beneficiary, a blended family, a business handover, medical fears or the desire to leave messages for grandchildren.
+The client comes in to make a will, then begins talking about family conflict, a vulnerable beneficiary, a blended family, a business handover, medical fears, estate tax planning, trusts and estates, or the desire to leave messages for grandchildren.
 Those concerns deserve structure.
 They may not all belong in the will, but they do belong in the planning conversation.

 What should legal advisers separate from the will?

-A useful legal services legacy planning map separates assets, authority, wishes, records and messages.
-Assets include property, bank accounts, shares, superannuation, insurance and personal items.
+A useful legacy will and estate planning map separates assets, authority, wishes, records and messages.
+Assets include property, bank accounts, shares, superannuation, insurance, personal items and assets held through trusts and estates structures.
 Authority includes executors, attorneys, guardians, substitute decision makers and health care representatives.
 Wishes include funeral preferences, care values, family explanations and charitable intentions.
 Records include document locations, contacts, subscriptions and practical instructions.
 Messages include stories, values, videos and letters that are emotionally important but not legal directions.

-Privacy should shape the system. your privacy rights remind families that personal, health and identity information should be handled carefully.
-Legal files, client portals and family-facing records do not all need the same access.
-The right structure protects confidentiality while still ensuring that trusted people can find what they need when the time comes.
+Privacy should shape the system.
+Your privacy rights are especially relevant when a plan contains identity records, health information, family contact details, digital account signposts and personal messages.
+Legal files, client portals, password manager records, cloud storage folders and family-facing vault notes do not all need the same access.
+The right structure protects confidentiality while ensuring trusted people can find what they need when the time comes.

 How can legacy planning improve client conversations?

 Many clients arrive believing they need a simple will.
 A better intake process can still be efficient while opening the right questions.
 Ask what the client is worried their family will not know.
-Ask whether there are digital assets, business interests, care wishes or family circumstances that should sit beside the formal estate documents.
+Ask whether there are digital assets, business interests, care wishes, trusts and estates questions, estate tax planning issues, or family circumstances that should sit beside the formal estate documents.
 Ask who will need practical instructions in the first week after death or serious illness.

 Those questions do not require the adviser to become a counsellor.
 They help the adviser identify scope.
 A client may need a will, power of attorney, enduring guardian appointment, advance care directive, binding nomination, trust advice, business succession advice or a referral.
 They may also need a non-legal record of wishes and context.
-Victorian attorney guidance shows how important appointed roles can be when people can no longer act for themselves.
+Victoria Legal Aid powers of attorney guidance shows how important appointed roles can be when people can no longer act for themselves.

 Legacy planning also gives legal teams a clearer way to discuss limitations.
 Advisers can explain that a will should not contain passwords, that funeral wishes may not be binding in the way clients assume, and that informal messages should not contradict formal documents.
-This kind of clarity builds trust because it respects both the legal boundary and the family reality.
+Evaheld’s meaningful legacy guidance helps clients see why values, wishes and memories can sit beside financial inheritance without replacing legal drafting.

 What belongs in a practical client checklist?